CASE STUDIES

 5. The Astro frontend automatically consumed the clean data structure.

 This still took real time.
 It was not instant magic.
 There were 441 training topics that still had to be published and checked for consistency.
 But the difference was substantial.
 If everything had been uploaded manually, the publishing work alone could easily have taken more than 1 to 2 weeks.
-With the AI-assisted workflow, that part could be compressed into less than 1 week.
+With the AI-assisted workflow, that part could be compressed to less than 1 week.

 Dynamic Topic, Training, and Schedule Pages